 It doesn’t have to continue this way.
-When myopia is first diagnosed, there are interventions that can slow and control its progression, such as the recenly approved bifocal contacts for children.
+When myopia is first diagnosed, there are interventions that can slow and control its progression, such as the recently approved bifocal contacts for children.

 Lifestyle modifications such as decreased screen time and increased exposure to natural light may be beneficial.

-So the new paradigm looks like this: when myopia is first diagnosed and glasses prescribed, ages 7 to 10, myopia control is started at the same time with bifocal,contacts to slow its progression.
+So the new paradigm looks like this: when myopia is first diagnosed and glasses prescribed, ages 7 to 10, myopia control is started at the same time with bifocal contacts to slow its progression.
 Once the eyes are done developing, in the late teens and early 20s, most are able to have a vision correction procedure.
 And because we slow down the progression, the treatment they need isn’t as significant.
-Vision correction can provide crisp clear vision until the aging lens needs to be replaced, typically in our 50s or older. after which, people can see far and near and never developed cataracts.
+Vision correction can provide crisp clear vision until the aging lens needs to be replaced, typically in our 50s or older.
+After which, people can see far and near and never develop cataracts.

-The individual benefits of vision correction are massive, and can be grouped into three categories: functional, safety, and financial.
+The individual benefits of vision correction for myopia are massive and can be grouped into three categories: functional, safety, and financial.

 Athletes figured out the functional benefits years ago.
 Many top athletes such as Tiger Woods have had their vision corrected to improve their performance.

 When first responders such as firefighters are in an emergency situation, the last thing they want to worry about is their vision.
 It’s a matter of life and death.

 The same is true for the military.
 The US Armed Forces provide vision correction services for its active duty members, and it’s considered a major tactical advantage on the battlefield.